Mid-life crisis? 5 tips to help get your life back on track

 By Steve Smethurst

-Regardless of who you believe, those in their 40s, 50s and 60s do face certain pressures with regard to their finances, careers, home life and health.
+People in their 40s, 50s and 60s face certain pressures when it comes to things like their finances, careers, home life and health.
 Linda Sage knows this only too well.
-Now an award-winning speaker, trainer, mentor and author, she has rebuilt her life after burning-out in her late 40s.
+Now a speaker, trainer, mentor and author, she's rebuilt her life after burning out in her late 40s.

-Having carved out a career as a successful criminal psychologist and worked in some of the UK’s toughest prisons, she suffered such a severe ‘burnout’ in 2005 at the age of 49, that it took her six years to recover.
-Since then, she has been working with healthcare professionals and home-based carers to help them avoid the same fate.
+Having carved out a career as a successful criminal psychologist and worked in many UK prisons', she suffered such a severe burnout in 2005 at the age of 49, that it took her six years to recover.
+Since then, she's been working with healthcare professionals and home-based carers to help them avoid the same fate.